LouiseMassager/DDE_project_bouncingball/README.md

 python -m pip install numpy
 ```

-The optimisation has been realised using the matlab MPT toolbox.
+The optimisation has been realised using the MATLAB MPT toolbox.

 ## Codes description